philtr/tart/README.md

-# Tart
+# Tart (Terminal art)

-TODO: Write a gem description
+Draw pretty pictures in your terminal with ease

 ## Installation